10allday-services/gcs-signing-proxy/README.md

 $ dep ensure
 ```

 You'll need a Google Cloud Platform service account key JSON file for a service account that has view access to the Google Cloud Storage bucket you're using.
-You can create a service account key in the GCP console.
+You can create a service account key in the Google Compute Platform console.

 You'll need to create a `my.env` env file with the bucket name in it like this: